brightway-lca/brightwebapp/jose/paper.md

 ---

+% Software submissions should make a clear contribution to the available open-source software that supports teaching and learning, or makes an educational process better (e.g., faster, easier, simpler).
+Examples include software to auto-grade student work, learning management systems, and student collaboration frameworks.
+Software should be feature-complete (no half-baked solutions).

+% Authors make the case for their submission’s contribution in the paper, under the heading “Statement of Need.”
+The criterion is less one of novelty, than need: submissions targeting subjects or applications already addressed by other resources are eligible, if the authors make a case for why they might be adopted by learners or other instructors.
+For example, authors could say that they approach a topic differently, that they update material to modern contexts, that the need is born of a new educational program, or a conference tutorial or other informal-learning scenario.

 # Summary

 `brightwebapp` is a Python package that provides a framework for building complex life-cycle assessment (LCA) and supply chain analysis applications that run in the browser using WebAssembly (WASM).
-It leverages the [Brightway](https://brightway.dev) LCA framework and the [Holoviz Panel](https://panel.holoviz.org) library to create interactive web applications.
+It leverages the [Brightway](https://brightway.dev) LCA framework and the [Holoviz Panel](https://panel.holoviz.org) [@holoviz_panel] library to create interactive web applications.
 The package is designed as a template for developers to create their own LCA applications, with a focus on ease of use and flexibility.

 # Statement of Need